lrhn/dep-pkgspec/DEP-pkgspec.md

 > relative to an implementation specified location.

 It should be changed to something like:
-> A path-normalized URI of the form `package:s/p` is interpreted as a
-> relative URI of the form p resolved relative to an implementation specified
-> location depending on s, where s must be a valid identifier. or even just:
 > A URI of the form `packages:s` is interpreted in an implementation specific
 > way by tools.